GFX47/lvictorino.github.io/_posts/2016-07-24-how-making-minigames.md

 Let say you're working on a very specific game where players have to design artificial intelligences for killing robots to battle and dominate other players little armies.
 You will probably believe that your game will only touch a very specific gamer niche.
 One probably composed of programmers, AI students, engineers...

 Now let's say you make several mini games a year and share the result of your work online (Twitter, Facebook, Tumblr, …).
 There are few chances that your mini games will be related or linked to your main game.
 These games will probably be very different and, by their different nature, will attract very different kinds of players.
-The question "Who is the developper behind this very original mini game idea?" will naturally lead the player to your web site where your main game project is explained.
+The question "Who is the developer behind this very original mini game idea?" will naturally lead the player to your web site where your main game project is explained.

 The new followers gained thanks to your mini games  will watch what you do, be interested in your game productions, and when you will talk about your main project, they will be ready to discover what you deliver.